 Welcome back for part 2 of our latest installment, Overcoming Writer’s Block and Increasing Productivity.
 Last week we took a look at a few key things we can do to change our habits and routine in order to overcome writer’s block, and this week I’d like to share a few more tips with you.

-Today, we will be focusing primarily on maximizing your creative workflow and finishing projects.
+Today, we will focus primarily on maximizing your creative workflow and finishing projects.
 We will be touching on key topics such as identifying your creative weak spots, focusing on the big picture, sticking to 1 task at a time, and committing publicly with a project due date.
-Lets get started!
+Let’s get started!

 I hope you’ve picked up a few tricks to help you fight writer’s block and increase your productivity over these past 2 weeks!
-I think you will start to see when you implement a few of these simple but effective tips your creativity will be able to flourish and you will have an easier time staying on track with your projects.
-Send us your projects and let us know what your process was like from beginning to end, and make sure to follow us on twitter @iamjambot and @_signaturesound to let us know what you’re interested in learning in the future.
-We’ll seeya next week!
+I think you will start to see when you implement a few of these simple but effective tips, your creativity will be able to flourish, and you will have an easier time staying on track with your projects.